Dymstro/nova-chatmix-linux/README.md

 ## What's Next

-Currently none of this is very polished, it should work, but that's about it.
-I would like to make this a bit more integrated, so that it just works without having to run the python script every time.
+Currently none of this is very polished, it should work, but that's about it. ~~I would like to make this a bit more integrated, so that it just works without having to run the python script every time.~~ I added a systemd service to automate starting the script.

 There are also some other projects that try to make headset features work on linux, for example [HeadsetControl](https://github.com/Sapd/HeadsetControl).
 I might want to try and get some of this implemented in there.